hanspr/mi-ide/config/micro-ide/help/plugins.md

 * `RunBackgroundShell(cmd string)`: Run a shell command in the background.

-* `RunInteractiveShell(cmd string, wait bool, getOutput bool) (string, error)`: Run a shell command by closing micro and running the command interactively.
-If `wait` is true, a prompt will be used after the process exits to prevent the terminal from immediately returning to micro, allowing the user to view the output of the process.
+* `RunInteractiveShell(cmd string, wait bool, getOutput bool) (string, error)`: Run a shell command by closing micro-ide and running the command interactively.
+If `wait` is true, a prompt will be used after the process exits to prevent the terminal from immediately returning to micro-ide, allowing the user to view the output of the process.
 If `getOutput` is true, the command's standard output will be returned.
 Note that if `getOutput` is true, some interactive commands may not behave normally because `isatty` will return false.